-The first thing you should do is thoroughly wash the bite site.
-Use warm water and antibacterial soap.
-This helps remove the anticoagulant that gnats inject with their bite, which can help relieve the burning sensation at the bite site.
+Use cold water and antibacterial or mild soap to wash the bite site.
+This helps remove the anti-clotting agent that these bugs inject with their bite, which can help relieve the burning sensation at the bite site.

-- Kills 99.9 percent of germs: Don’t let minor cuts, scrapes and burns on the skin ruin your good time.
-Our first aid strength antiseptic provides...
+- Kills 99.9% of Germs --- Minor cuts, scrapes and burns on the skin can ruin your good time.
+Don't let them.
+Use our first aid strength antiseptic.
+It...

-- No sting-no worries: Take the sting and worry out of minor wound care with our unique formula that doesn’t burn like hydrogen peroxide or other...
+- No Sting-No Worries --- Take the worry and sting out of minor skin injury care with our unique formula.
+It doesn’t burn like hydrogen peroxide or...

-- Keep active and play on: You deserve a wound wash that works as hard as you do.
-Bactine MAX Wound Wash—a first-aid solution that keeps you on the...
+- Keep Active; Play On --- You deserve a wound wash that works as hard as you do.
+Use Bactine MAX Wound Wash—a first-aid solution that keeps you on...

 After the bite site has been washed, an antiseptic should be applied.
 You can use rubbing alcohol, iodine, or hydrogen peroxide depending on your preference.

-Once the bite site has been washed and antiseptic has been applied, you can use various remedies to reduce the uncomfortable symptoms.
+Once the affected site has been washed and antiseptic has been applied, you can use various remedies to reduce the uncomfortable symptoms.

 When you’ve tried these treatments and your symptoms don’t improve after a few days, contact your doctor.
 Gnat bites can lead to various medical issues if left they don’t heal properly.